Maharajalela South Project Supports Energy Industry Competency Program

 Safety a Priority for Production Growth

 The project today has recorded a total of almost 6 million man hours with Zero (0) Lost Time Injury.
-Involving up to 100 persons and 19 nationalities mobilized to six different locations in three countries within South East Asia to ensure the smooth execution of the Project.
+It has involved up to 100 people and 19 nationalities mobilized to six different locations in three countries within South East Asia to ensure its smooth execution.

 Together with the support from the regulators as well as contractors, Total participated in developing the competency level and skills of local communities as well as local resources which is vital for the future of the country.